cycneuramus/nmgr/README.md

     `nmgr reconcile my-specific-job`

 + You're about to upgrade or otherwise change, say, a database job on which, however, a host of other jobs depend.
-Do you now wade through each and every job specification to remind yourself of which jobs you would need to stop before making your change?
+Do you now wade through each and every job specification to remind yourself which jobs you would need to stop before making your change?
 Instead, you could do this:

     `nmgr db down`